Holiday Advertising Campaigns: 4 Ways to Maximize ROI

-Calling all independent businesses: This holiday is for you.
+Calling all independent businesses: This small business holiday is for you.
 Held on the last Saturday of November, Small Business Saturday (or Shop Small Saturday), is a counterpart to Black Friday and Cyber Monday.
 Instead of focusing on big box retail and e-commerce stores, this holiday shines a spotlight on small and local brick and mortar businesses.

 While it started as a small undertaking by American Express, Small Business Saturday has now become a full-fledged contender with the rest of the shopping holidays.
 In 2018, US consumers reported spending a record high of an estimated $17.8 billion at independent retailers.